aleksei-klak-polimi/MeshPlay-Lab/README.md

 ##

+## **Dependency Security Notes**
+Some development and test dependencies may report vulnerabilities when running:

+    npm install

+These packages are used exclusively for testing and local development.
+Production builds and Docker images install runtime dependencies only:

+    npm install --omit=dev

+As a result, no known high or critical vulnerabilities are present in production runtime environments.

 ## **License**
 This project is currently unlicensed / for personal educational use.
 A proper license may be added later.